 The cost to recover from losses caused by lightning can be very high.
 In addition to repair of actual damage to electrical or electronic equipment, there are other costs such as loss of data held on computer, delays whilst staff cannot use their computers, make or receive phone calls, send or receive faxes etc.

-When lightning strikes the ground or a structure, it causes the voltage at that point to rise dramatically, causing electrical current to flow from that point to points further away from the strike.
+When lightning strikes the ground or a structure, it causes the voltage at that point to rising dramatically, causing electrical current to flow from that point to points further away from the strike.

 A lightning strike also creates electrostatic and electromagnetic fields, which can induce currents in exposed cables, again causing damage to equipment at both ends of the cable.